nebelorz/NST-medivia-bot/README.md

 > The SPELL will be cast _**ONLY if you got more than half mana, not configurable**_ at X manapoints.

 > If "needs blank rune" is checked, the _**selected hand always must be EMPTY**_.

+> Hams are only detected if it's a stack of 5 or more hams.